Veena Malik: Films

-Before starting as an actress, Veena was a comedian for several television shows and series.
-She made her acting debut alongside Shaan and Zara Sheikh in Askari's Tere Pyar Mein (2000), which was a box office hit.
+Veena made her acting debut alongside Shaan and Zara Sheikh in Askari's Tere Pyar Mein (2000).
 She played a supporting role in the film and was barely acknowledged.
 Later on, she appeared in a supporting role in Javed Sheikh's Yeh Dil Aap Ka Huwa (2002).

-In 2003, Veena appeared in Indo-Pak cross venture Punjabi film Pind Di Kudi which failed commercially, however, it was the first Indo-Pak venture film with a budget of approximately 70 million rupees.
-She also appeared in Askari's Sassi Punno (2003) alongside Sana and Moammar Rana, however the film failed to do well at Lahore's cinemas and further screenings stopped in cinemas after a week of its release.
+In 2003, Veena appeared in Indo-Pak cross venture Punjabi film Pind Di Kudi which failed commercially.
+She also appeared in Askari's Sassi Punno (2003) alongside Sana and Moammar Rana.
 She then appeared in Rafique's Jageer.
-In 2005, she appeared in a short Punjabi film Bau Badmash (2005) which also failed to garner recognition.
-Her breakthrough role was in Reema Khan's Koi Tujh Sa Kahan which was a commercial success in Pakistan.
+Her breakthrough role was in Reema Khan's Koi Tujh Sa Kahan.
 In the same year, she played the parallel lead role of Farwa in fantasy film Naag aur Nagin.

-In 2008, Veena appeared in Rafique's Punjabi film, Mohabbatan Sachiyan, alongside ex-fiancée Babrik Shah and newcomers Maria Khan and Adnan Khan.
+In 2007, Veena appeared in Rafique's Punjabi film, Mohabbatan Sachiyan, alongside Babrik Shah and newcomers Maria Khan and Adnan Khan.
 The film went on to become a commercial success.
-The same year, she appeared in Raza's Kabhi Pyar Na Karna in a supporting role, but the film was a flop.
-Her last film of 2008 was Altaf's Ishq Beparwah, which also failed to impress the audience.
-In 2010, she worked in Rafique's Main Jeena Tere Naal, and Beyg's debut comedy film Miss Duniya.
+The same year, she appeared in Raza's Kabhi Pyar Na Karna in a supporting role.

-In 2012, Veena debuted in Bollywood with an item song in Gali Gali Mein Chor Hai entitled "Chhanno" which was a big hit.
+In 2012, Veena debuted in Bollywood with an item song in Gali Gali Mein Chor Hai entitled "Chhanno".
 Then in the same month she did another item song "Fann Ban Gayi" in Tere Naal Love Ho Gaya.
 Then she made her acting debut with a comedy Daal Mein Kuch Kaala Hai.
-The film didn't do well at the box office but Malik's performance was widely acclaimed.
 In 2013, her first film was Rajiv S. Ruia's social drama Zindagi 50 50 in which she played a prostitute.
 She appeared in the music video "Ac Chala Garmi Badi Hai" sung by Sukhdeep Grewal.
 Then she made a special appearance in Punjabi film, Jatts in Golmaal in an item song "Shabboo".
 She then made her Kannada film debut and appeared in Dirty Picture: Silk Sakkath Hot in which she portrayed the life of actress Silk Smitha for which she gained 5 kg.
-The film was a success.
 Her last film of 2013 was Super Model.
 Veena played a supermodel, a small town girl who becomes a success in the fashion industry.
-Her last Bollywood film was Hemant Madhukar's Mumbai 125 KM 3D that was released on 17 October 2014.
+Her last Bollywood film was Hemant Madhukar's Mumbai 125 KM 3D that was released in 2014.